aoi-ue/CAndCPlusPlus/README.md

-# CAndCPlusPlus && Data Structure Algorithm 👨‍💻
+# CAndCPlusPlus in OOP && Data Structure Algorithm 👨‍💻
 This repo contains practice, assignment and projects.

 ### Assignments 📝

 #### 21 Oct - 26 Oct

-- [ ] Refactor Shapes to Classes
+- [x] Design with UML and Refactor Shapes to Classes in SOLID
 - [ ] Write a graph algorithm with DFS and Dijkstra

 #### 07 Oct - 11 Oct